 Does the facility always refrain from conducting any cross-gender strip or cross-gender visual body cavity searches, except in exigent circumstances or by medical practitioners?
-X Yes

-No Fahrman policy states staff shall not conduct any body searches of residents under any circumstances.
+Xes No Facility prohibits any pat-downs or body searches of residents.

 - Does the facility always refrain from conducting cross-gender pat-down searches of female residents, except in exigent circumstances?
 (N/A if less than 50 residents) Yes □ No ⊠ NA - Does the facility always refrain from restricting female residents' access to regularly available programming or other outside opportunities in order to comply with this provision?
-(N/A if less than 50 residents) □ Yes □ No □ NA
+(N/A if less than 50 residents) □ Yes □ No ⊠ NA